COVID-19 vaccine: Universal vaccine

 A universal coronavirus vaccine would be effective against all coronaviruses and possibly other viruses.
 The concept was publicly endorsed by NIAID director Anthony Fauci, virologist Jeffery K. Taubenberger, and David M. Morens.
 In March 2022, the White House released the "National COVID19 Preparedness Plan", which recommended accelerating the development of a universal coronavirus vaccine.

 One attempt at such a vaccine is being developed at the Walter Reed Army Institute of Research.
 It uses a spike ferritin-based nanoparticle (SpFN).
 This vaccine began a Phase I clinical trial in April 2022.
 Results of this trial were published in May 2024.
 Other universal vaccines that have entered clinical trial include OVX033 (France), PanCov (France), pEVAC-PS (UK), and VBI-2902 (Canada).

 Another strategy is to attach vaccine fragments from multiple strains to a nanoparticle scaffold.
 One theory is that a broader range of strains can be vaccinated against by targeting the receptor-binding domain, rather than the whole spike protein.

-Formulation

-As of September 2020, eleven of the vaccine candidates in clinical development use adjuvants to enhance immunogenicity.
-An immunological adjuvant is a substance formulated with a vaccine to elevate the immune response to an antigen, such as the COVID19 virus or influenza virus.
-Specifically, an adjuvant may be used in formulating a COVID19 vaccine candidate to boost its immunogenicity and efficacy to reduce or prevent COVID19 infection in vaccinated individuals.
-Adjuvants used in COVID19 vaccine formulation may be particularly effective for technologies using the inactivated COVID19 virus and recombinant protein-based or vector-based vaccines.
-Aluminum salts, known as "alum", were the first adjuvant used for licensed vaccines and are the adjuvant of choice in some 80% of adjuvanted vaccines.
-The alum adjuvant initiates diverse molecular and cellular mechanisms to enhance immunogenicity, including the release of proinflammatory cytokines.

-In June 2024, the US Food and Drug Administration (FDA) advised the manufacturers of the licensed and authorized COVID-19 vaccines that the COVID-19 vaccines (2024-2025 Formula) for use in the United States beginning in fall 2024 should be monovalent JN.1 vaccines.

-As of May 2025, the World Health Organization recommends that monovalent JN.1 or KP.2 vaccines remain appropriate vaccine antigens and that monovalent LP.8.1 is a suitable alternative vaccine antigen.
-The European Medicines Agency recommends updating COVID-19 vaccines to target LP.8.1 for the 2025/2026 vaccination campaign.

-In May 2025, the FDA advised manufacturers that the COVID-19 vaccines (2025-2026 Formula) for use in the United States beginning in fall 2025 should be monovalent JN.1-lineage-based COVID-19 vaccines (2025-2026 Formula), preferentially using the LP.8.1 strain.

-Planning and development

-Since January 2020, vaccine development has been expedited via unprecedented collaboration in the multinational pharmaceutical industry and between governments.
+Development

+In June 2025, the European Medicines Agency announced that it was making data from the marketing authorization applications for COVID19 mRNA vaccines Comirnaty and Spikevax publicly available.

 Multiple steps along the entire development path are evaluated, including: